Mac Collins: 2006 campaign for U.S. House of Representatives

 In 2006, Collins moved back to Butts County and made an attempt to return to Congress against Democrat Jim Marshall.
 This district included none of the territory Collins represented in his first five terms, but three counties that he represented in his last after a mid-decade Republican redistricting.
-It made for one of the most competitive House races in the nation. he race featured heavy spending, not only by the candidates themselves, but from independent groups.
+It made for one of the most competitive House races in the nation.
+The race featured heavy spending, not only by the candidates themselves, but from independent groups.
 During the campaign, President George W. Bush attended a rally to try to help Collins.
-Marshall narrowly won reelection by 1,700 votes, 50.5%-49.5%.
+Marshall narrowly won reelection by 1,700 votes, 50.5%–49.5%.

 Personal life and death

 Collins was a Christian and was married to his wife for 54 years.
 They had four children including Mike Collins who is a U.S. representative for Georgia's 10th congressional district.

-Collins died on November 20, 2018, in Flovilla, Georgia at age 74.
+Collins died on November 20, 2018, in Flovilla, Georgia, at age 74.